Niozk/weather-app/README.md

 # weather-app
-This is a simple fullstack weather app made using vue
+This is a simple fullstack weather app made using Vue (including a small selfmade store)

 [used package manager: node.js]